-We note that the Group has a cash balance of \$0.72 million, current assets of \$17.39 million, current liabilities of \$15.74 million and net current assets of \$1.65 million.
+We note that the Group has a cash balance of \$0.35 million, current assets of \$18.04 million, current liabilities of \$15.86 million and net current assets of \$2.18 million.

-We also note that the company incurred a loss for the year of \$2.43 million and had cash inflows from operations of \$3.22 million.
+We also note that the company incurred a profit for the year of \$0.1 million and had cash inflows from operations of \$0.93 million.

-Going concern was considered a key audit matter given continued losses in the current year.
+Going concern was considered a key audit matter given historical losses and the close to break-even performance in the current year.